 The concept of the Iron Triangle has emerged over time out of the following thinking:

-There are a few problems with these statements that emerge pretty quickly when you take a look at them.
-The first is around the definition of "good", the concept of quality.
-The Triangle assumes that "fast" and "cheap" is an option, when in truth, delivering a project where the result is low quality is almost never an actual option.
-Whether releasing a product to market, completing a project for a client or delivering on an internal company project, quality is just about universally an expected requirement.
+A few problems emerge pretty quickly when you take a look at these statements.
+The first is around the definition of "good," the concept of quality.
+The triangle assumes that "fast" and "cheap" is an option, when in truth, delivering a project where the result is low quality is almost never an actual option.
+Whether releasing a product to market, completing a project for a client or delivering on an internal company project, quality is just about a universally expected requirement.

-The second issue is known as The Mythical Man-Month or Brooks' Law, and states that, "adding manpower to a late software project makes it later".
-While Brooks' Law refers specifically to software development, its concept can be applied to many other types of projects as well.
-Often simplified by the idiom "too many cooks in the kitchen", the basic concept is that when adding more people to a problem, the additional communication overhead and complexity of project interrelationships often have a negative effect on the timeline as a whole.
+The second issue is known as the Mythical Man-Month or Brooks' law, which states, "Adding manpower to a late software project makes it later."
+While Brooks' law refers specifically to software development, its concept applies to many other types of projects.
+Often simplified by the metaphor "too many cooks in the kitchen," the basic concept is that when you add more people to a problem, the additional communication overhead and complexity of project interrelationships often have a negative effect on the timeline as a whole.
 That pretty much eliminates the combination of "good" and "fast" being a reality.
-What we're left with is "good" and "cheap", but that means that the project is going to take a long time.
-Thanks to the concept of Lean though, that doesn't have to be the case.
+What we're left with is "good" and "cheap," but that means the project is going to take a long time.
+Thanks to the Lean concept, though, that doesn't have to be the case.

-Lean, or the Lean Startup Method, is a process for delivering products and businesses developed by Eric Ries in 2008.
-Chronicled in his 2011 book, The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, it is based on concepts borrowed from Lean Manufacturing as developed by Japanese automakers in the 1980s.
-The Lean Startup Method extolls the concept that anything which does not deliver value to the end user is considered waste.
-This waste is combated by creating testable and measurable hypotheses and then measuring them against honest and meaningful key performance indicators, known as KPIs.
+Lean, or the lean startup method, is a process for delivering products and businesses developed by Eric Ries in 2008.
+Chronicled in his 2011 book, The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, it is based on concepts borrowed from lean manufacturing as developed by Japanese automakers in the 1980s.
+The lean startup method extols the concept that anything which does not deliver value to the end user is waste.
+This waste is combated by creating testable and measurable hypotheses and then measuring them against honest and meaningful key performance indicators, or KPIs.

-The first step is to build a minimum viable product or MVP, the simplest version of a product that can test your hypothesis and deliver the maximum amount of validated learning.
-Following the initial MVP, the next step is to iterate over and over using tools like Split Testing and the pre-determined KPIs to make adjustments to that product with one of two outcomes.
-Either refine it into excellence, or determine failure and make a pivot.
-[For a deeper dive into the Lean process, I highly recommend reading Eric Ries' book.]
+The first step is to build a minimum viable product, or MVP, the simplest version of a product that can test your hypothesis and deliver the maximum amount of validated learning.
+Following the initial MVP, the next step is to iterate over and over using tools like split testing and the predetermined KPIs to make adjustments to that product with one of two outcomes: Either refine it to excellence, or determine failure and make a pivot.

-Armed with what we've learned about the shortcomings of the Iron Triangle, we can deliver a project that is "fast", "cheap" and "good" by applying the concepts of the Lean Process.
-When we apply the Lean Process we keep teams small, because we know that too many "cooks" is just going to make communication more difficult and limit our ability to be flexible and deal with changing market demands.
+Armed with what we've learned about the shortcomings of the Iron Triangle, we can deliver a project that is "fast," "cheap" and "good" by applying the concepts of the lean process.
+When we apply the lean process, we keep teams small, because we know that too many "cooks" is just going to make communication more difficult and limit our flexibility deal with changing market demands.
 Because we're building an MVP, we don't make big investments.
-We're testing our hypothesis so we don't want to spend money or other resources that turn out to be waste if we're wrong.
-Keeping teams small and limiting our investment in the MVP let us keep the project "cheap".
+We're testing our hypothesis, so we don't want to spend money or other resources that would turn out to be waste if we're wrong.
+Keeping teams small and limiting our investment in the MVP let us keep the project "cheap."
 We're also building an MVP because we want to gain validated learning as soon as possible and deliver something of value to the end user.